stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 Not enough OSDs
 ---------------

-If the Ceph cluster only has 8 OSDs and the erasure coded pool needs 9, that is what it will show.
+If the Stone cluster only has 8 OSDs and the erasure coded pool needs 9, that is what it will show.
 You can either create another erasure coded pool that requires less OSDs::

-     ceph osd erasure-code-profile set myprofile k=5 m=3 ceph osd pool create erasurepool erasure myprofile
+     stone osd erasure-code-profile set myprofile k=5 m=3 stone osd pool create erasurepool erasure myprofile

 or add a new OSDs and the PG will automatically use them.